ChanlChanl

 // a primary/secondary intent structure

 These techniques don't exist in isolation.
-Production agents combine multiple techniques in a single system.
-Here's how they layer together:
+Production agents typically combine six or more in a single system.
+Here's what that looks like:

 typescript